• What is umbilical cord blood?

 • Can I withdraw from the Abu Dhabi Biobank after participating?

 Yes, you can withdraw at any time without penalty or the need to provide a reason.
-Withdrawal will not affect your healthcare There are two withdrawal options:
+Withdrawal will not affect your healthcare.

 1. ADBB will no longer contact you or collect additional information from your health records.